stephen-atech/JavaScript-tutorial/README.md

 # Loging
 - console.log() : this is a function for checking the values of variables or loging data in the console.

+# Case Senitivity in Variables
+- Varible and function names in Javascript are case sensitve
+eg:
+   var UserName; is not equal to var USERNAME ie, the are two different variables
+- NB : Camel case is mostly used in Javascript variable declearations
+eg:
+   var userName;
+   var studentDetails;